Burkina Faso army deposes president in West Africa's latest coup | Law-Order

 Burkina Faso army deposes president in West Africa's latest coup

-Burkina Faso's army said on Monday it had ousted President Roch Kabore, suspended the constitution, dissolved the government and the national assembly and closed the country's borders.
-The announcement cited the deterioration of the security situation and what it described as Kabore's inability to unite the West African nation and effectively respond to challenges it faces, which include an Islamist insurgency.
+Burkina Faso's army said on Monday it had ousted President Roch Kabore, suspended the constitution, dissolved the government and the national assembly, and closed the country's borders.
+The announcement cited the deterioration of the security situation and what the army described as Kabore's inability to unite the West African nation and effectively respond to challenges, which include an Islamist insurgency.

-The announcement cited the deterioration of the security situation and what it described as Kabore's inability to unite the West African nation and effectively respond to challenges it faces, which include an Islamist insurgency.
+The announcement cited the deterioration of the security situation and what the army described as Kabore's inability to unite the West African nation and effectively respond to challenges, which include an Islamist insurgency.
 Signed by Lieutenant Colonel Paul-Henri Sandaogo Damiba and read by another officer on state television, the announcement said the takeover had been carried out without violence and that those detained were at a secure location.

 The statement was made in the name of a previously unheard-of entity, the Patriotic Movement for Safeguard and Restoration, or MPSR, its French-language acronym.
 "MPSR, which includes all sections of the army, has decided to end President Kabore's post today," it said.

+Several hundred residents gathered in Ouagadougou's central Place de la Nation to show their support for the coup.
+"We are really happy.
+We have been out for two days to support the army," said Ibrahim Zare.
+"We are behind them."

+Intense gunfire was heard in the area around Kabore's residence overnight.
 Earlier, Kabore's party said he had survived an assassination attempt, but gave no details.
 It also said his personal residence had been sacked.

-Before the army statement, the African Union and the West African bloc ECOWAS both condemned what they called an attempted coup in Burkina Faso, saying they held the military responsible for Kabore's safety.
+POPULAR SUPPORT Several armoured vehicles belonging to the presidential fleet could be seen near Kabore's residence on Monday, riddled with bullets.
+One was spattered with blood.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)